Skip to content

 #Frequently Asked Questions

 Run the Windows Update troubleshooter, restart Windows Update services, or delete the SoftwareDistribution folder.
 These three methods fix most cases.
-If they don’t work, run SFC and DISM scans.
+If they don’t work, run SFC and DISM scans to repair system files, then check for malware with a full Windows Defender scan.

 No. The SoftwareDistribution folder only contains temporary Windows Update files.
-Deleting it doesn’t affect your personal files, apps, or settings.
-Windows recreates the folder automatically.
+Your personal documents, apps, installed programs, and settings aren’t affected at all.
+Windows recreates the folder on the next update check and re-downloads everything it needs from Microsoft’s servers.

 Fone.tips Editorial Team